Exploring the Mysteries of Substack #3: It's All About the Writing.

-I use pictures at the top of every one of my posts because I like the way they add a unique, artful introduction to my pieces.
-They’re the thresholds I’m hoping my readers will want to come across.
+I use pictures at the top of every one of my posts because I think they add an artful introduction to my pieces.
+They’re the store windows, the thresholds I’m hoping my readers will want to come across.

 All of these things work for me because the things I write work well with them.
 That may not be the case for you, and these first few forays into Substack writing will give you the chance to work those issues out.